Rolling Back to a Previous Git Commit¶

 Rolling back to a previous commit¶

-To roll back a git commit, use git reset
+To roll back a git commit, use git reset with the either the --soft or --hard flag.

-: Discards the changes made and removes them from the staging area.- NOTE: This permanently deletes your changes.
+--soft: Does not discard the changes made, leaves them in the staging area.--hard: Discards the changes made and removes them from the staging area.- NOTE: This permanently deletes your changes.
 Make sure you have a backup of your work before using this flag.

-to a specific commit or state.- The
+git reset: Resets the currentHEADto a specific commit or state.- The

-specifies the current commit, minus one (the last commit).- This can also be a commit hash.
+HEAD~1specifies the current commit, minus one (the last commit).- This can also be a commit hash.

 - The